snehsuresh/facial-emotion-to-audio-conversion-system/README.md

 - Audio feedback for detected emotions.
 - Optimized for real-time performance.
 - Configurable detection intervals and audio playback.
+- Go to feature branch for deployed app

 ## Installation